appbaseio/reactive-manual/content/docs/list-components/MultiList.md

     show checkbox icon for each list item.
 Defaults to `true`.
 - **showCount** `Boolean` [optional]
     show a count of the number of occurences besides each list item.
 Defaults to `true`.
-- **renderListItem** `Function` [optional]
+- **renderListItem** `Function|scoped-slot` [optional]
-    customize the rendered list via a function which receives the item label and count and expects a JSX or String back.
+    customize the rendered list via a function or scoped-slot which receives the item label and count and expects a JSX or String back.
 For example:
 ```js
 renderListItem={(label, count) => (
     <div>